owaspcornucopia/llm-companion-game-master-guide/README.md

 - Did you learn anything interesting?
 - Would you do this again?

-## Survey

-If you would like us to improve OWASP Cornucopia, please use [this survey](https://forms.gle/8LGoHSbrKsZqdShSA) and share it with the participants of this session.

 ### AI Anti-Fraud 3.0 Scenario - Backend

 Before playing, remove the Cornucopia suit and use the LLM suit as the Trump.
 Also remove the two Jokers.